k1r4n/todo/readme.md

 # Build Process

-## Docker-Compose

-`docker-compose up`

-This will build, install the dependencies and run the Project.

 ## Setting up docker (Build Environment)

 Execute the following command to build a new docker image from the bundled Dockerfile